ABOUT ME

 State Conservatory of Thessaloniki

-Cello Degree
+Cello Diploma

 Audio signal processing